Hanson4christWeb/alx-system_engineering-devops/0x01-shell_permissions/README.md

 a script that changes owner if file using command chown

 a script that creates an empty file  using command touch

+5 execute using command chmod

+6 multiple permissions using command chmod ug